btomwhitehead/terraform-notes/terraform_cloud.md

 - A workflow, one of:
   - Version control: integrate with a repository and pull requests
   - CLI-driven: Remote runs triggered from CLI
-  - API-driven: Integetrate with the terraform API
+  - API-driven: Integrate with the terraform API

 ### [Projects](https://developer.hashicorp.com/terraform/tutorials/cloud/projects)